Bengal eateries allowed to open for 3 hrs with vaccinated employees: Mamata | Politics

 ''Covid-19 contagion is declining in West Bengal following the imposition of restrictions.
 Restaurants can be open for three hours in the evening from 5 pm to 8 pm provided the people working there are vaccinated,'' Banerjee said.

-However, it is not immediately clear from which date the eateries can start operating.
+The state has plans to allow retail shops to keep open for one more hour till 4 pm after June 15, the chief minister said.

+At the moment, marketplaces are allowed to do business from 7 am to 10 am while retail shops and outlets selling saree and jewellery can operate between noon and 3 pm.

-The CM said that her government was mulling the option of vaccinating domestic helps in the same way it has planned to inoculate hawkers, bus conductors, vendors and others.
+The CM said that her government was mulling the option of vaccinating domestic helps in the same way it has planned to inoculate hawkers, bus conductors, vendors and others who are considered as ''super spreaders''.

 Altogether 1.4 crore of people in West Bengal have been inoculated so far, she said.

+The CM, who also holds the health portfolio, said that the attention would be given to inoculate people working in rice, wheat and flour mills as well as those employed in the brick kiln sector.

+The central government has provided only 17 lakh vaccines while her government had sought three crore, she said.

-Banerjee also sought their help in relief works in districts ravaged by Cyclone Yaas.
+Banerjee also sought the help of the chambers in relief works in districts ravaged by Cyclone Yaas.

+On the opening of the tourism sector, she said that a thorough discussion with hotel and transport associations is required before any decision is made.

+''We have to see how we can assist them.
+We cannot take any chances,'' the chief minister said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)